MatthewPDingle/Hexify/README.md

 clean.py is a deprecated post-processing script that removed black aliasing between hexagons.
 This bug has been fixed and clean.py is no longer needed.

 I do not recommend running this on images larger than 1000x1000 pixels since the output size is 16x the size in both dimensions.
 Re-size a large image to be much smaller if you want to use a large image.
+The samples below were made from a 512x512 image.

-Here's a section of the output that has been reduced to 50% of its original size.
+Here's a section of the output that has been reduced to 50% of its output size.
 ![sample.png](sample.png)

-Here's a full image output that has been reduced to 12.5% of its original size.
+Here's a full image output that has been reduced to 12.5% of its output size.
 ![output.png](output.png)